 Notes for editors

-1 In fiscal 2015, Fujitsu unified its communication infrastructure for employees globally, and since fiscal 2016, has been moving to a multi-cloud environment to sustain and accelerate the use of advanced technologies.
+1 In fiscal 2015, Fujitsu unified its communication infrastructure for employees globally.
+Since fiscal 2016, it has been moving to a multi-cloud environment to sustain and accelerate the use of advanced technologies.
 In fiscal 2017, Fujitsu introduced a comprehensive remote working system for its employees in Japan that enables flexible work styles regardless of location.
 Since the beginning of fiscal 2020 and amidst the unprecedented disruption of the COVID-19 pandemic, Fujitsu has rapidly deployed the infrastructure and virtual tools necessary for its employees to carry out their work remotely, marking a key milestone in this journey in July with the announcement of the “Work Life Shift” initiative in Japan.

 2 [Note needed here about Zero-Trust]